iamrajiv/GSoC-2022/GSoC_2022_Project_Proposal.md

 - Adding [Vale](https://github.com/errata-ai/vale) linter or equivalent linter for doc quality checks.
 - Adding [Prettier](https://prettier.io/) GitHub Action support to format markdown docs.
-- Integrating [Lighthouse](https://developers.google.com/web/tools/lighthouse) in the docs engine to check the quality of the documentation.
+- Integrating [Lighthouse](https://developers.google.com/web/tools/lighthouse) CI in the docs engine to check the quality of the documentation.
 We will be able to audit the performance, accessibility, SEO, etc of the doc site.
 - Adding other GitHub Action to check broken links, spelling mistakes, check code style, etc.
 - Finalizing the project deliverables and refactoring the code if any, based on the feedback.
 - Making the project report and requesting mentors to review the project report.